 - Rotate tasks -- Rotating responsibilities means no one in the home feels burdened with the most unpleasant jobs -- or gets away with the easiest ones.
 Learning to do different jobs can also be practically and personally rewarding.

-For lots more information on taking care of clutter, see the links on the next page.
+For lots more information on taking care of clutter, see the links below.